Exponential Utility Function

 Plot of an exponential utility function curve showing concave shape that models risk-averse behavior, with the risk tolerance parameter R controlling concavity.

-From where this utility function comes from
+Where this utility function comes from

 Exponential utility function formula U(x) equals 1 minus e to the power of negative x over R, repeated inline as the equation is referenced again in the derivation.